opensource-tnbt/richelm/README.md

-# Kubernetes tools for EKS
+# Kubernetes tools for RIC CI/CD

-kubernetes images with necessary tools for AWS EKS, it can be used as normal kubectl tool as well.
+kubernetes images with necessary tools that can be used as normal kubectl tool along with AWS EKS.

-### Preface

-[AWS EKS](https://aws.amazon.com/eks) maintains [special kubernetes versions](https://docs.aws.amazon.com/eks/latest/userguide/kubernetes-versions.html) to its managed service.
-This repo and its built images are used to simplify the way on how easily you can deploy applicaitons with it

-There is no `latest` tag for this image

 ### Installed tools